-The binarydatabuild( function builds a binary value by scanning a database and assembling individual binary values for every record (including invisible records) in the database.
+The binarydatabuild( function builds a binary value by scanning a database and assembling individual binary values for every record (including unselected records) in the database.

 This function has three parameters:

 database – is the database that will be scanned.
 This database must be currently open.
 If this parameter is

 "" then the current database will be scanned.
 Note: The binarydatabuild( function will scan every record in the database, including records that are not currently selected.
 If you want to build an array from only selected records, use the query parameter.